-The availability of fee awards against public-interest plaintiffs and in favor of advocacy groups that intervene to act as defendants is likely to encourage government agencies to preserve their own resources by letting such intervenors guide the litigation, on the assumption that the intervenors will be rewarded with fees if they defeat the plaintiffs' claims.
+A fee award by an advocacy group defendant-intervenor against a public-interest plaintiff may result in government agencies reserving their own resources to let intervenors guide the litigation with the assumption that the intervenors may recover fees should they successfully defeat the plaintiffs' claims.
 Government agencies can invite advocacy group intervention by filing "non-objections" in court.
-124 Advocacy groups, although undoubtedly doing what they believe is in the public interest, are motivated by their ideological purposes and driven to win.
-125 They are not subject to the "heightened standard of ethical conduct" or conflict-of-interest rules that govern public attorneys.
-And litigation-by-advocacy-group risks eroding public confidence that litigation involving the government will be steered by accountable public officials rather than by private entities' own preferences-preferences which may not align with public policy and for which they cannot be held accountable by the public.
-126
+140 Advocacy groups, although undoubtedly pursuing their view of the public interest, are motivated by their ideological purposes and driven to win.
+141 They are not subject to the "heightened standard of ethical conduct" or conflict-of-interest rules that govern public attorneys.
+And litigation-by-advocacy-group risks eroding public confidence that litigation is steered by accountable public officials rather than by private entities' own preferences, which may not align with public policy and for which they cannot be held accountable by the public.
+142